 Let’s talk tech.
-In this post, we outline how to set up the profiling of an SDL Spring Boot Micro Service for monitoring of the memory, threads, classes, and MBeans.
+In this post, we outline how to set up the profiling of an RWS Spring Boot Micro Service for monitoring the memory, threads, classes, and MBeans.

 - Connecting to the JMX management from the JConsole application (or any other JMX enables monitoring application).

 Note: This does impact performance, so it should not be used in a production scenario.